No-one should be locked up indefinitely in a place they aren’t safe.

 FAQ

-Immigration detention is the practice of locking up people in detention centres for the purposes of “immigration control”.
+Immigration detention is the practice of locking people up in detention centres for the purposes of “immigration control”.
 It’s completely separate from the criminal justice system – meaning people are detained on the decision of a Home Office official, without oversight from the courts.
 Crucially, there is no limit on the length of time someone can be held in detention – the UK is the only European country without a time limit.

 A Home Affairs Select Committee report published in 2019 found that “the Home Office has utterly failed in its responsibilities to oversee and monitor the safe and humane detention of individuals in the UK”.
+And in 2023, the chair of a public inquiry into failings at Brook House IRC stated that the environment there was “harsh” and “prison-like”, adding it was “entirely unsuitable for detaining people.”

 According to government policy, detention is usually used to:

-- effect removal of a person from the UK;
+• effect removal of a person from the UK;

-- establish a person’s identity or the basis of their asylum/immigration claim; or
+• establish a person’s identity or the basis of their asylum/immigration claim; or

-- where there is reason to believe that a person will fail to comply with any conditions attached to a grant of immigration bail.
+• where there is reason to believe that a person will fail to comply with any conditions attached to a grant of immigration bail.

 In 2019, the Home Affairs Select Committee recommended that as well as considering all LGBTQI+ people to be particularly vulnerable to harm in detention, the Home Office should monitor and publish statistics on the number of LGBTQI+ people it detains.
 Neither of these recommendations has been implemented.
+More recently in 2023, the Women and Equalities Committee recommended that the government should collect and publish data on the protected characteristics of all detained people seeking asylum.

 Government policy recognises that certain groups of people may be “particularly vulnerable to harm in detention”, including trans and intersex people.
 This creates a presumption that these groups should not be detained.
 However, it is still possible for “immigration control considerations” to override that presumption, in which case the Home Office may still detain trans and intersex people “if it is necessary in order to remove them”.

-Our No Safe Refuge report showed that detention is simply not safe for LGBTQI+ people.
+Our No Safe Refuge report in 2016 showed that detention is simply not safe for LGBTQI+ people.
 Since then, the government has recognised that trans and intersex people are particularly at risk of harm in detention and should not be detained if possible.
 This recognition must be urgently extended to all LGBTQI+ people.

-But indefinite detention is not just unsafe for LGBTQI+ people, it is unjust and inhumane for everyone.
 The UK is the only country in Europe where people can be deprived of their freedom indefinitely for immigration purposes.
 It separates people from their families and causes long-term damage to their physical and mental health.
 Until the government agrees to end the practice of immigration detention in the UK, there should be a time limit ensuring no-one is detained for more than 28 days.

+All detention has a negative impact on a person’s mental health, but research has shown there is a significant rise in the severity of harm after 30 days.
 Based on the evidence, a 28-day time limit has been recommended by both the Joint Committee on Human Rights and the Home Affairs Select Committee.